hanxiaomax/Learncpp_CN/docs/2-7-Forward-declarations-and-definitions.md

 This is somewhat misleading, given that _add_ wasn’t ever defined in the first place.
 Despite this, it’s useful to generally note that it is fairly common for a single error to produce many redundant or related errors or warnings.

-> [!TIP] 最佳实践
+!!! success "最佳实践"

-> When addressing compile errors in your programs, always resolve the first error produced first and then compile again.
+	When addressing compile errors in your programs, always resolve the first error produced first and then compile again.

 To fix this problem, we need to address the fact that the compiler doesn’t know what add is.
 There are two common ways to address the issue.